• Skip to primary navigation

 Glass Tupperware

-Glass containers are one of the best alternatives to plastic for food storage and microwave.
+Glass containers are one of the best alternatives to plastic for food storage.
 They have the same convenience as plastic at affordable prices.
 In addition, major manufacturers add glass storage to their lines, making them more accessible than ever.

 The only disadvantage of microwave-safe glass is that it breaks more easily.
 So you should be prepared for a regular restocking of your kitchen.